beletate/beletate/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; Nowadays I'm looking for a Software Developer Internship, to work in my tech area currently.
+💡 &nbsp; Working as a Full Stack Software Developer.

 🎓 &nbsp; I'm getting my Bachelor's degree in Information Systems.
 I'll have finished at the end of 2022.